udacity-om/ud_self_driving_car_engineer/CarND-Vehicle-Detection/project_writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are ten frames with detections and and corresponding heatmaps:
+### Here are ten frames with detections and corresponding heatmaps:
 ![alt text][image20]
 ![alt text][image21]
 ![alt text][image22]
+![alt text][image23]
+![alt text][image24]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the average heatmap from all ten frames:
-![alt text][image23]
+![alt text][image25]

 ### Here the resulting bounding boxes on the labels:
-![alt text][image24]
+![alt text][image26]

 ---

 ###Discussion

 ####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+Problems / issues faced in the implementation of this project.
+Where the pipeline will likely fail?
+What can be done to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.